 }

-Run the server directly using npx:
+Run directly with npx:

 # Run with all tools enabled by default